fakenickels/reweb-graphql-fullstack/README.md

 - Shared business logic used by both of the above
 - GraphQL as a function leveraging ReWeb

+## GraphQL
+The GraphQL plug logic can be found at https://github.com/fakenickels/reweb-graphql-fullstack/blob/master/backend/Graphql_reweb.re.

 This is a proof-of-concept; you can customize it to your needs.

 ## Try it out